HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

 ### Certificate Authorities

-In order to use TLS, sites must request a certificate from a <a hreflang="en" href="https://www.ssl.com/faqs/what-is-a-certificate-authority/">Certificate (CA)Authority</a>.
-Because the browser trusts a number of CAs, site's certificate can be identified by the browser as a valid certificate.
+In order to use TLS, sites must request a certificate from a <a hreflang="en" href="https://www.ssl.com/faqs/what-is-a-certificate-authority/">Certificate Authority (CA)</a>.
+Because the browser trusts a number of CAs, a site's certificate can be identified by the browser as a valid certificate.
 The certificate can then be used for secure communication between the browser and the site's server going forward.

 <figure>
   <table>